FlexMeasures/flexmeasures/documentation/views/dashboard.rst

 *********

 The dashboard shows where the user's assets are located and how many different asset types are connected to the platform.
-The view serves to quickly identify the status of assets, such as whether there are upcoming opportunities to valorise on flexibility actions.
+The view serves to quickly identify the status of assets, such as whether there are upcoming opportunities to valorise on flexibility activations.
 In particular, the page contains:

 .. contents::